 Myra McEntire excels at plotting.
 Timepiece started off with a bang, from the slapping scene mentioned above to a dramatic incident that involving Em that definitely ups the stakes for the Hourglass gang.
 There were twists and reversals throughout, making the book a very entertaining read.

 Even though I hadn't read Hourglass for a year, the time travel stuff mostly made sense to me.
 Physics is one of those things that makes my head feel like it's going to explode.
 Alternate realities?
 Wormholes?
 The fourth dimension?
-If you need a cheat sheet on that stuff, there's a great one here on the Houglass fan site, Murphy's Law.
+It's a lot!

 In summary, I enjoyed this book.
 Some fans of Hourglass may be disappointed that it has a different narrative feel, and that Em and Michael are not prominently featured, but I think that switching narrators was a bold move that gave this trilogy a sense of the unexpected.
 I'm curious to see what Myra McIntyre has up her sleeve for the next book, Infinityglass.
 Could Ava be our next narrator?
 I'll have to wait to find out.
 I love an author who keeps me guessing!